naryou/RAD-seq-tutorials/README.md

 This is a repo for RAD-seq tutorials

-*Narcis July 2024*
+*Narcis July 2024, updated September 2024*